Enhancing Sensitivity of an Atom Interferometer to the Heisenberg Limit using Increased Quantum Noise: Experimental Considerations

 In contrast, the CD technique can be easily realized by coupling one of the two ground states involved in the Raman transition to some upper states of the atom and collecting the fluorescence with a photodetector with high quantum efficiency, thus avoiding the need for the aforementioned heterodyning and quadrature measurements.
 Moreover, the CSD technique requires an additional ring cavity to increase the optical density in order to enhance the signal (see section V of Ref.~\cite{Sarkar3} for more details), which is not the case for the CD technique.
 All these factors taken into account, the CD version of the SCAIN protocol will be significantly simpler to implement experimentally.
-It should be noted that even though the CSD protocol is experimentally more challenging and more sensitive to excess noise, it may be very useful for some applications, such as the test of the Penrose-Diosi theory of gravitationally induced decoherence~\cite{Diosi1,Diosi2,Penrose1,Marshall,Penrose2} or a matter-wave clock~\cite{Lan}.
+It should be noted that even though the CSD protocol is experimentally more challenging and more sensitive to excess noise, it may be better suited for some applications, such as the realization of a matter wave clock with ultra-high Compton frequency~\cite{Lan}.
+For applications such as testing of the Penrose-Diosi theory of gravitationally induced decoherence~\cite{Diosi1,Diosi2,Penrose1,Marshall,Penrose2}, either protocol can be used.